bovankempen/figma-new-version/README.md

 # figma-new-version
-This is the new version of my Figma website
+This is the new version of my Figma website about the Syracuse Film Festival